Mustafizur Rahman

+He is the only overseas player to win the Emerging Player Award in 2016 IPL for Sunrisers Hyderabad.
+He was listed in ICC Men's ODI Team of the Year three times (2015, 2018, 2021) and ICC Men's T20I Team of the Year once (2021).

 Early career

 In 2012, Mustafizur travelled to Bangladesh's capital Dhaka to try out for a fast-bowlers camp.
 Prior to that, scouters first encountered him in an Under-17 tournament in Satkhira.
 He was admitted to the Bangladesh Cricket Board's foundation of fast bowling.
 Soon he was selected to the Bangladesh Under-19 side for the 2014 Under-19 Cricket World Cup in UAE, where he took a total of eight wickets.

 Mustafizur started both his First-class cricket and List-A cricket from 2014, representing Khulna Division and Abahani Limited, respectively.
 He was picked for Bangladesh A's tour of West Indies.

 International career

 Emergence

 Mustafizur began his international career in a twenty overs match against Pakistan on 24 April 2015, where he took the wickets of Shahid Afridi and Mohammad Hafeez, two veteran Pakistani batsmen.

 In June 2015, India toured Bangladesh for one Test and three One Day Internationals.
 Mustafizur was picked in the ODI squad.
 In his first match of the series, Mustafizur gave signs of his potential against the strong Indian batting line-up by taking a five-wicket haul off 9.2 overs in the first match.
 Bangladesh won the match and Mustafizur became the tenth bowler in the history of ODIs to take five wickets on debut.
 In the second ODI, Mustafizur took another six wickets.
 This helped him to earn the record of most wickets of any bowler after two ODIs, surpassing the record previously held by Zimbabwe's Brian Vitori.
 He completed the last ODI with 2 wickets and made history by taking 13 wickets in a three-match ODI series.

 The following month, Mustafizur took 5 wickets in three ODIs to help Bangladesh win the series against South Africa by 2–1.
 He made his Test debut in the same series versus South Africa where he picked up 4 wickets.